-Investment property at fair value as at 1 January 2007 8,136 2006 7,189 Additions - - Transfer from owner occupied premises - 45 Gain on fair value change (Note 8) 503 1,372 Losses from fair value change (Note 8) (512) (470) Investment property at fair value as at 31 December 8,127 8,136
+Investment property at fair value as at 1 January 2008 8,127 2007 8,136 Additions - - Transfer to owner occupied premises (Note 13) (590) - Gain on fair value change (Note 8) 585 503 Losses from fair value change (Note 8) (693) (512) Investment property at fair value as at 31 December 7,429 8,127

-Investment property is measured at fair value based on market value determined by independent appraisers, who hold a recognised and relevant professional qualification and who have recent experience in valuation of property of similar location and category.
-The last valuation of assets was performed as at 30 December 2007 by an independent property valuation company Centro Kubas UAB.
+Investment property is measured at fair value based on market value determined by independent appraisers, who hold a authorized and relevant professional qualification and who have recent experience in valuation of property of similar location and category.
+The last valuation of assets was performed as at 30 December 2008 by an independent property valuation company Centro Kubas UAB.

-As at 31 December 2007 all of the Company's investment property is pledged to secure the repayment of borrowings from banks and non-financial institutions.
+As at 31 December 2008 all of the Company's investment property is pledged to secure the repayment of borrowings from banks.

-As at 31 December 2007 and 31 December 2006, except for the contingent liabilities described in Note 28, there were no other material restrictions on realisation of investment property or utilisation of proceeds received from sale of such property.
+As at 31 December 2008 and 31 December 2007 there were no material restrictions on realization of investment property or utilization of proceeds received from sale of such property.
 At the year-end, there were no material contractual commitments to purchase, build, develop or perform repairs, maintenance and improvements of the investment property.